Specifically for LUMC and Science

 - The project start date must not precede the submission deadline.

-- You must submit a final and financial report to LUF within two months of completing the project, after which the grant will be paid.
+- Applicants must submit a substantive report and a financial account via the LUF Grant Portal within two months of completing the project, after which the grant will be paid out.

 - Applications that contravene restrictive measures adopted by the government or Leiden University or that apply in the destination country (code orange or red) will not be considered.